My Moves

 1. Mojo Moves

-Mojo is the first group in my Fitter for Having it approach because it all starts with motivation.
+It all starts with motivation.
 Before management and training you need a spark.
-With these moves I found a reason to exercise when T1D frustrations got in my way.
+With these moves I find a reason to exercise when T1D frustrations get in my way.

 2. Management Moves

-Management covers the fundamentals to support the basics.
-They inform my daily routines for food, glucose monitoring, energy, and sleep to help master T1D.
-Once these moves are working, they build confidence to make everything else possible.
+Fundamental moves to support the basics of living with T1D.
+These moves shape my daily routines for eating, glucose monitoring, energy, and sleep.
+When these are working well, they build confidence to make everything else possible.

 3. Mental Strength Moves

-Brain training develops resilience and inner problem-solving.
-You need that to manage a chronic condition every day.
-Working on these helps me with everything from getting out of bed on crappy days, to nailing extra-ordinary adventures.
+Brain training moves I use to develop resilience and inner problem-solving.
+I need them to help manage diabetes every day.
+They help me with everything from getting out of bed on crappy days, to nailing extra-ordinary adventures.

 4. Training Moves

-These moves bring it together physically.
-Don’t be intimidated by the distances I’ve run, these moves on exercise and kit are just as effective if I’m going for a park run, or playing soccer.
-They are simple ways to help me perform well.
+Moves that bring it together physically.
+Don’t be intimidated by the distances I’ve run, these moves on exercise, sport and kit are just as effective for a park run, or playing soccer.
+They are simple moves to help me perform well.

 How they help